EU open to 'dialogue' with Putin in UN resolution

 Already a member?

-An original draft, dated 4 October, had voiced more vague support for efforts on "de-escalation".
+An original draft, dated 4 October, had voiced more vague support for international efforts on "de-escalation".

 The new text also cut any explicit mention of Crimea, which Russia annexed in 2014.